dimitri-nicolo/calico/_includes/v2.3/app-layer-policy-tutorial.md

 ### The need for policy

-Although {{site.prodname}} & Istio are running in the cluster, we have not defined any authorization policy.
+Although {{site.tseeprodname}} & Istio are running in the cluster, we have not defined any authorization policy.
 Istio was configured to mutually authenticate traffic between the pods in your application, so only connections with Istio-issued certificates are allowed, and all inter-pod traffic is encrypted with TLS.
 That's already a big step in the right direction.